 This car easily makes the top 3 of the most popular muscle cars in Europe.
 It has many variations, but the iconic logo has a place in every car enthusiast’s heart on the east side of the Atlantic.
 And that is the non-Shelby variant.

-What is interesting is that Ford Mustang isn’t even among the most powerful or most expensive muscles.
+What is interesting is that the Ford Mustang isn’t even among the most powerful or most expensive muscles.
 But is it beautiful?
 Of course.
 Add that to the fact that the new Mustang GT can get from zero to sixty in 4.3s, and you have a beast of a car.
 It also comes heavily sprinkled with the American spirit.

 The Mustang gets a fair amount of love in Europe.
 It is among the best-selling “sporty” vehicles in Germany.
 Its UK version isn’t far behind either.
 And due to its reasonable price, many young people find it quite affordable.
 So it is indeed a good opening pick for today’s list.